yoshegg/rudibugger/docs/user_doc/gui_overview.rst

 Module icons will change their colour according to the states of their children.

 .. note:: Modules that do not contain any rules are also shown, but don't contain any children in the ``TreeView``.
-Therefore, their icon will always be grey.
+Therefore, their icons will always be grey.